Our video below provides background and information on the campaign.

 We are organising a temporary installation of a display of knitted or handmade craft poppies throughout October and November 2018, donated by members of the congregation and beyond.
 With sufficient quantity, they will be displayed flowing out from the Regimental Chapel and out into and around Church.
 It will look spectacular, be very moving, highly topical and enhance our praise and worship at this memorable time.

-The display will be in place for the High Sherriff’s Service, the Regimental Service, Remembrance Sunday, Victorian Evening and the Christmas Tree Festival.
+We are planning for the display to be in place for the High Sherriff’s Service, the Regimental Service, Remembrance Sunday, Victorian Evening and the Christmas Tree Festival in 2018.
 There will also be wrap-around events or concerts, and a gala dinner.

 Members of the public visiting the display will be invited to donate to the Royal British Legion Poppy Appeal and Church funds.